django/channels/docs/deploying.rst

 To some degree ASGI web servers should be interchangable, they should all have the same basic functionality in terms of serving HTTP and WebSocket requests.

-Aspects where servers may differ are in their performance characteristics, support for resource limiting, differing protocol and socket support, and approaches to process management.
+Aspects where servers may differ are in their configuration and defaults, performance characteristics, support for resource limiting, differing protocol and socket support, and approaches to process management.

 Uvicorn
 -------